aihacksandstacks/llm-comparison/README.md

 - Check that the Ollama API is accessible at http://localhost:11434
 - Try running `ollama list` to see available models

+### Model-Specific Issues

+#### Qwen Models
+- If you encounter "Extra data" JSON parsing errors with Qwen models (particularly Qwen3:30b-a3b), the application includes a specialized parser to handle this
+- These errors typically appear as: "Extra data: line 2 column 1 (char 113)"
+- If problems persist, try:
+  - Rerunning the query (sometimes the model returns valid JSON on subsequent attempts)
+  - Reducing the input prompt length
+  - Using a different model for critical applications

 ### Vector Database Connection
 - Verify PostgreSQL with pgvector is running (`docker ps`)
 - Check connection settings in your .env file